 Maritime insurance in the British Empire

 The bottomry loans developed during the Roman times sometimes led to very high interest rates (up to 40%) to cover the risk of loss.
-The Catholic church decided in the 1200s that sea loans were usurious (unethical loans that unfairly enrich the lender), and banned their use.
+The Catholic Church decided in the 1200s that sea loans were usurious (unethical loans that unfairly enrich the lender), and banned their use.
 Merchants adapted by setting up other forms of risk transfer, such as joint ventures where business risks were pooled and a dedicated marine insurance policy was established.

-activity and gave its name to the large insurer Lloyd’s of London and to the Lloyd’s Register ship classification and risk assessment firm.↩
+activity and gave its name to the large insurer Lloyd’s of London and to

-This is the origin of the term “underwriting”, the act of writing under the name of the ship.↩
+Merchants would present a copy of the ship’s cargo, and investors willing to cover risk of loss would sign at the bottom of the documentThis is the origin of the term “underwriting”, the act of writing under the name of the ship.

 stating that they were prepared to assume a percentage of the risk.

 Insurers started assuming a risk prevention role at this time, working to share knowledge of good safety practices in the maritime industry, and developing quasi-regulatory activities.
 For example, Lloyd’s Register popularized a technology called the plimsoll line, a reference mark on the ship’s hull indicating the maximum depth to which the vessel may be safely loaded with cargo.
 This helped observers check that boats arriving at ports were not overloaded.

 - A much more detailed and richly illustrated historical analysis on insurance and reinsurance prepared by Swiss Re